vianamp/MitoGraph/README.md

 ### How to Run MitoGraph

+Use the test dataset available in <a href="https://github.com/vianamp/MitoGraphTools/blob/master/README.md">MitoGraphTools</a> to test MitoGraph.
 Type the following command in the terminal of your Mac OS (spotlight + terminal)

 `./MitoGraph -xy 0.056 -z 0.2 -path ~/Desktop/examples`